nivin-ai/sdlc_project/README.md

 ---
-title: My App  # Replace with your app name
+title: SDLC Agent  # Replace with your app name
 emoji: 🚀      # An emoji to represent your app
 colorFrom: blue  # Gradient color start
 colorTo: purple  # Gradient color end